Rebels surrender to U.N. following attack on Congo mining hub

 A witness to Saturday’s attack said the group had attempted to hoist the flag of Katanga’s short-lived 1960s-era independent republic before members of the army’s elite Republican Guard launched a counterattack.

-Katanga hosts many international mining companies, including Freeport McMoRan and commodities trader Glencore and exports about half a million tonnes of copper a year.
+Katanga hosts many international mining companies, including Freeport McMoRan and commodities trader Glencore and exports about half a million metric tons of copper a year.